When you praise Him

 The word “praise” occurs nearly 300 times in scripture.
 Interestingly, a vast majority of those references are in The Psalms, including:

-Psalm 22:22 “I will tell of your name to my brothers; in the midst of the congregation I will raise you.”
-ESV
+“I will tell of your name to my brothers; in the midst of the congregation I will praise you.”
+Psalm 22:22 ESV

 Are the waters deep?
 Are you lonely?
 Discouraged?
 Do you find yourself even doubting whether or not God hears your prayers or cares about your troubles?
 Every time you try to “look on the bright side” is a dark future all you see?
 Maybe it’s time to praise Him and ask Him to come and dwell in your life.